 ICS is a key feature of NIMS.
 It is a widely applicable management system designed to enable effective, efficient incident management by integrating a combination of facilities, equipment, personnel, procedures and communications operating with a common organizational structure.
-ICS is used to organize on scene operations for a broad spectrum of incidents/events and guides the process for planning, building and adapting that structure.
+ICS is used to organize on-scene operations for a broad spectrum of incidents/events and guides the process for planning, building and adapting that structure.
 ICS is based on the command principles of unity of command, chain of command, span of control, delegation of authority and division of labor.
 The five major functional areas of ICS are command, operations, planning, logistics and finance/administration.

-2 Interoperability Assets
+2 Alabama Interoperability Document Library

 Refer to the SCIP for additional information on all interoperable communications assets in the area.
-If available, refer to local or divisional TICPs or STR SOGs for policies and guidelines on asset usage.
-Additional information may be found in the Alabama Interoperability Document library https://afrwc.alabama.gov/alabama-interoperability-documents/
+If available, refer to local or divisional TICP's or STR SOG's for policies and guidelines on asset usage. https://afrwc.alabama.gov/alabama-interoperability-documents/